judapies/Homeware/API/README.md

 ## Configure the project in Actions on Google

-1. Select the <a href="https://console.firebase.google.com" target="blanck">Firebase console</a> and select the project.
+1. Go to the <a href="https://console.firebase.google.com" target="blanck">Firebase console</a> and select the project.

-2. Select `Actions` under `Build` section in the left side menu.
+2. Select `Develop` from the top menu and then select `Actions` in the left side menu.

 3. Add the fullfillment URL using your project ID (You get it in step 10 from Actions on Google Project).

 ```Markdown
 https://us-central1-[id].cloudfunctions.net/smarthome
 ```
-4. Select `Done`.
+4. Select `Save`.

-5. Go to `Account Linking` under `Advenced Options` in the left side menu.
+5. Go to `Account Linking` in the left side menu.

 6. Select `No, I only want to allow account creation on my website` and clic `Next`.